ev2900/Flink_Late_Arriving_Date_Event_Order/README.md

 Since Flink is comparing messages to this watermark to determine if they are late or not; what is a watermark?

 A watermark is a time stamp.
-More specificlly it is a time stamp that Flink tracks internally to know upto what point in time it has processed messages for.
+More specificlly it is a time stamp that Flink tracks internally to know up to what point in time it has processed events for.
 Watermark is a way of telling Flink how far it is, in the event time.
-Another way to think about is when Flink receives a watermark, it understands (assumes) that it is not going to see any message older than that watermark time stamp.
-If it does see a msess older then the watermark it labels the event as late.
+When Flink receives a watermark, it understands (assumes) that it is not going to see any message older than that watermark time stamp.
+If it does see an event older then the watermark it labels the event as late.

+### Out of Order Events